MarcusJellinghaus/mcp-config/PR_Info/DEVELOPMENT_PROCESS.md

 **Implementation Prompt Template:**
 ```
-Please review the implementation plan in PR_Info, especially the summary and step {XX}.
+Please review the implementation plan in PR_Info, especially the summary and steps/step_{XX}.md.
 Please implement!
 Please verify your implementation running the various checks of the MCP server and by solving potential issues (and repeat).
 Please do not invent extra complexity not mentioned in the project plan.